5

 Organization-wide sharing is not as bad as public sharing, but it’s still often unnecessary.
 Negative consequences include:

-One such approach is to set up smaller organizational units (departments, sub-departments, role-based groups) within Google Workspace, based on groups that logically need to share information with each other.
+If using native Google Workspace controls, one approach is to set up smaller organizational units (departments, sub-departments, role-based groups) within Google Workspace, based on groups that logically need to share information with each other.
 Have the most limited but logical unit be the default sharing option.

 Enable Google AI Data Classification Labels